-Essentially Marston’s is a UK brewer, retailer and distributor of drinks, pub operator and a large scale property owner.
+Marston’s is a UK brewer, retailer and distributor of drinks, pub and inn operator, as well as a large scale property owner.
 These operations focus upon our six key strategic objectives:

-Given these operations human rights issues could arise within our overseas supply chain concerning:
+Given these operations human rights issues could arise within our UK or overseas supply chain concerning:

-Modern slavery is also an issue within the UK, and we particularly recognise the need to protect people working within our pubs, depots and breweries from all forms of exploitation.
+We protect all people working within our pubs, depots and breweries from any form of exploitation.
 Compliance with all aspects of UK employment law is a priority within our business, and is expected from all our suppliers.

-Marston’s purchases goods and supplies almost exclusively from the UK or European companies.
-Workers’ rights are legally protected within Europe, and therefore we have a reasonable level of expectation that those people employed by our European suppliers are not being exploited.
+Marston’s purchases goods and supplies almost exclusively from the UK or from European companies.
+Workers’ rights are legally protected within Europe, and therefore we have a high level of expectation that those people employed by our European suppliers are not being exploited.

-Despite Marston’s buying from European companies a high proportion of the food goods and resources upon which our business depends actually originate from countries outside of Europe eg chicken, beef, cooking oil, uniforms, beer kegs, diesel.
+Despite Marston’s buying from European companies a high proportion of the food, goods and resources, which our business depends upon, originates from countries outside of Europe such as chicken, beef, cooking oil, uniforms, beer kegs, and diesel.

-During the tender process of our main suppliers, Marston’s carries out due diligence in order to understand how the suppliers’ staff are treated, and how the suppliers source services, goods and resources throughout the world.
-Marston’s expectation regarding how suppliers treat their staff, and the people in their supply chain are treated is communicated during the tender process.
+During the tendering of our main suppliers we carry out due diligence in order to understand how their employees are treated, and how they source their own services, goods and resources.
+Marston’s expectation on the treatment of employees is communicated to suppliers during the tender.